weicongpang/-LVC2-DViT-Landview-Creation-for-Landview-Classification/README.md

 For Vision Transformer, you should go into vit_train_val_test.ipynb to start the training and testing by using Vision Transformer model.

 ## Pretrained Models
-We also provided our proposed pretrained checkpoint DViT model, which is available at *[Checkpointn Model](https://drive.google.com/file/d/14cEaFWWmT0-B8wrZdbLROYxWx3HjpTdJ/view?usp=sharing)*.
+We also provided our proposed pretrained checkpoint DViT model, which is available at *[Checkpoint Model](https://drive.google.com/file/d/14cEaFWWmT0-B8wrZdbLROYxWx3HjpTdJ/view?usp=sharing)*.

 ## Performance Metrics